CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 # Deploy PHP apps

-PHP is available on our platform with the version 5.5.11.
+PHP is available on our platform with the branches 5.4 and 5.5.
 You can use FTP or Git to deploy your applications.

 ## Overview